Neural Image Compression and Explanation: Introduction

-The main contributions of the paper are: \begin{itemize} \item We propose a deep learning based framework that unifies neural explanation and semantic image compression into an end-to-end trainable pipeline, which produces prediction, sparse explanation and compressed image in real time; \item The proposed $L_0$-regularized sparse mask generator is trained in a weakly supervised manner without resorting to expensive dense pixel-wise annotations, and outperforms many existing explanation algorithms that heavily rely on backpropagation; \item The proposed mixed-resolution image compression achieves a very high compression rate compared to the standard compression algorithms, while retaining a similar classification accuracy. \end{itemize}
+The main contributions of the paper are: \begin{itemize} \item We propose a deep learning based framework that unifies neural explanation and semantic image compression into an end-to-end trainable pipeline, which produces prediction, sparse explanation and compressed images at the same time; \item The proposed $L_0$-regularized sparse mask generator is trained in a weakly supervised manner without resorting to expensive dense pixel-wise annotations, and outperforms many existing explanation algorithms that heavily rely on backpropagation; \item The proposed mixed-resolution image compression achieves a higher compression rate compared to the existing semantic compression algorithms, while retaining a similar classification accuracy with the original images. \item The proposed method is very efficient compared to the backpropagation-based alternatives, such as Saliency Map~\cite{simonyan2013deep} and CAM~\cite{CAM16}, as our method only requires forward propagation of the generator network.
+Experiments show that NICE is about 23x faster than Saliency Map, 16.5x faster than CAM and 2.8x faster than RTIS~\cite{dabkowski2017real}.
+This makes our method widely deployable in real-time applications. \end{itemize}